 HubSpot’s Breeze aims to “boost productivity, scale growth, and unlock actionable insights.”
 It makes AI-driven features accessible to businesses of all sizes.

-Its tools emphasize ease of use, with AI-powered agents for content, social media, prospecting, and interacting with website visitors.
+Its tools emphasize ease of use, with AI-powered agents for content, social media, prospecting, and website visitor interaction.

 Other Breeze features include data enrichment, buyer intent, and form shortening.